angelxuanchang/nlp-class/schedule.md

 ## Schedule

 The schedule is preliminary and subject to change.
+Slides will be updated as the term progresses.

 <style type="text/css">
     .bs-example{